Composer Christopher Rouse

 distinguished.
 His music is played frequently across the U.S. His works have been premiered by the great orchestras and famous soloists.
 Many of his pieces have been recorded.
 And he is welcomed not only by musicians but also by critics and audiences.

-His official website has all the information about his music, as well as photos and other material.
-The detailed biography from that site is reproduced in the box at the end of this interview.
+A detailed biography is reproduced in the box at the end of this interview.

 He was in Chicago in 1994 for performances of his Symphony #1 conducted by David Zinman.
 We met in a conference room at Orchestra Hall on a day between the concerts . . . . .